damwhit/course-report-git-post/README.md

 With Git you can track the whole repo at various points in time using commits and provide annotations on why you decided to save the project at that point in time.
-Later, we can browse this history of commits to see a clear history of our project, and also a means to travel back in that history, if necessary.
+Later, we can browse this history of commits to see a clear history of our project, and also travel back in that history, if necessary.

 A software codebase works just like that blog post.
 At their most basic level they are a collection of files that are linked to one another.
 When a developer